rvsrvs/jasdev.github.io/_posts/2015-09-26-made-beds-and-cold-showers.md

 ![](/public/images/dnd.png)

 The above habits are just a few<sup>3</sup> that I have been doing and hope to improve on.
-Fine-tuning my morning routine has paid its weight in gold.
+Fine-tuning my morning routine has been worth its weight in gold.
 After all, the first step in building a better self is adjusting how you start each day.

 Have aspects of your morning routine that you cannot live without?
 I'd love to [know about them](https://twitter.com/jasdev)!